DataResearchLabs/sql_scripts/README.md

 # SQL Scripts
 Useful sql scripts for MSSQL, MySQL, Oracle, PostgreSQL, and Greenplum.
 These are based on years of usage and refinement.
-These are common scripts used by data analysts, software testers, and other database professionals.
+These are common scripts used by data analysts, software testers, and other database professionals.<br>